tymmerc/DataVerse/README.md

 ## 🚀 Getting Started

 1. Clone the repository
-2. Run `npm install` to install dependencies
+2. Run `npm install --legacy-peer-deps` to install dependencies
 3. Start the development server with `npm run dev`
 4. Open `http://localhost:3000` in your browser